 Learning French can be daunting.
-Even if you are determined to learn French in the beginning, you might lose the motivation in due course.
+Even if you are determined to learn French in the beginning, you might lose motivation in due course.
 The road leading to fluency in the French language is filled with many obstacles, which can only be eliminated through hard work and dedication.
 But instead, many French language learners take the easy path and fail miserably.

 So, what should be the best way to learn to speak French fluently?
 While several language learning tools are available on the internet, learning French is not possible without a proper classroom approach.
-Therefore, an expert guide to speaking French fluently lies with enrolling for French-language classes in Delhi.
+Therefore, an expert guide to speaking French fluently lies in enrolling in French-language classes in Delhi.
 This way you’ll have a teacher by your side who can identify your weaknesses and strengths, correct your mistakes and boost the learning process with real-life experiences.

 Mistakes Mean You are Progressing

 Don’t be scared of your mistakes, learn from them.
 It is okay to commit mistakes when you start out on your French learning journey.
 For many individuals, the problem lies in communicating with another person.
 They worry that they will sound funny or feel embarrassed about their mistakes.
 It will become much easier to accept your mistakes rather than letting it affect your French learning process.